 When I released your weight from my shoulder, I sighed out big with relief.
 You didn’t even look like you noticed.
 I could hear you snoring so I knew you were alive.
-I went right round the whole house and slung out every bottle I could find, especially the one’s with anything still in them.
+I went right round the whole house; slung out every bottle I could find – especially the one’s with anything still in ’em.
 Not leaving you to your own devices.
-Bit later I noticed it got quiet, and the snoring had stopped.
-I went over to you on the sofa, and you looked up at me like a baby bird.
+Bit later I noticed it got quiet, the snoring had stopped.
+I went over to you on the couch, and you looked up at me like a baby bird.
 “Where the hell am I?” you asked me.

-“Don’t you recognise your own home, without all the bottles?”
-I asked you and you looked offended, and lay back down like your head weighed two tons.
+“Don’t you recognise your own home, without all those there bottles?”
+I asked you.
+You looked offended, and lay back down like your head weighed two tons.
 What else was I supposed to say?
 I’d been cleaning for hours now.
 When you woke again at six in the evening, you asked me where the gin was.
 When I told you there ain’t none for you, you started to get mad.
 You got real nasty on me then.

 “I’m outta here” I told you, knowing full well you weren’t gonna let me walk out on you.

 “What am I going to drink now you stole all my liquor?” you yelled at the door.

 “Try water, ‘fore you dry right out” I told you, and you threw a book at the wall next to me.

 I walked back towards you, got real close to your face so I knew you sure were listening, and lowered my voice to you.
 “Ain’t no star so big it don’t burn out some time.
 You better start taking better care of yourself.”
 You knew then it was a warning, and a threat.

 You looked pissed, and a dog ran from another room, shot right through, and out the open door.

 You sat down with your head in your hands and cried.
 I’ve never known much what to do with tears.